 VMware Cloud Architecture¶

-The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manages one or more ESX Clusters.
+The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manage one or more ESX Clusters.
 Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor.
-Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level, vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.
+Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level; vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.

 A cloud architecture is defined by three components: storage, networking and virtualization.
 Therefore, the basic components of an OpenNebula cloud are:

 - Front-end that executes the OpenNebula services.

 - Hypervisor-enabled hosts that provide the resources needed by the VMs.

 - Datastores that hold the base images of the VMs.